FrankRay78/PatienceOS/README.md

 `src\PatienceOS.NoStdLib.sln` | Visual Studio 2022 solution; only contains the PatienceOS project | Builds and links the kernel against the custom .Net runtime, `zerosharp.cs`.
 Handy for when you are coding PatienceOS within Visual Studio and want to quickly check building against the custom runtime types.
 `src\PatienceOS.sln` | Visual Studio 2022 solution; contains the PatienceOS project and accompanying unit test project | Builds and links the kernel against the standard .Net 8.0 runtime.
 Allows you to run the PatienceOS unit tests within the built-in Visual Studio Test Explorer, as per any other unit test project.

+## Contributing
+> [!IMPORTANT]\
+> I'm not currently accepting pull requests as this is a personal learning project.

+Please upvote :+1: any existing [issues](https://github.com/FrankRay78/PatienceOS/issues) you are interested in being worked on.
+You can also contribute to discussions with your fellow GitHub users and me by commenting on existing issues, and by raising new issues you want to be considered for development.

-I'm not currently accepting pull requests as this is a personal learning project.
-However, please feel free to raise issues if you want to discuss a particular matter with your fellow GitHub users and/or fork the repository for your own purposes.
+All reasonable interactions are welcomed but please **don't be offended** if I close or delete issues or comments etc, as I see fit, as this is my personal learning project.
+You are welcome to fork the repository for your own purposes.

 ## Build toolchain